ceramicskate0/SaveShodanData/README.md

-# SaveAShodanXML
-Saves as a XML for shodan data
+# SaveAs Classes that will save from shodan as diffrent file types:
+-XML
+-CSV
+-Text Files